kennytm/dbgen/Template.md

     powers of 10, e.g. `round(456.789, -2) = 500.0`.
 In case of break-even (e.g. `round(3.5)`), this
     function will round half away from zero.

+* **substring('input' FROM 2 FOR 3 USING OCTETS)**

+    Extracts a substring from byte 2 with length of 3 bytes.
+Following SQL standard, the byte position is 1-based, so this function call returns `'npu'`.

+* **substring('ⓘⓝⓟⓤⓣ' FROM 2 FOR 3 USING CHARACTERS)**

+    Extracts a substring from character 2 with length of 3 characters.
+"Character" means a Unicode codepoint here.
+Following SQL standard, the character position is 1-based, so this function call returns `'ⓝⓟⓤ'`.